sampsyo/cs6120/content/blog/2020-12-16-compcert/index.md

     extern int x;
     int* const xptr = &x;

 When CompCert (version 2.4) compiles these programs separately and they are linked, the output is `2`, when it should actually be `0`.
 The global variable `xptr` is a `const` in `a.c`, so CompCert's value analysis assumes it's always uninitialized and assigns it $\bot$.
 Therefore, `xptr` is deemed unaliasable with `x`, and in `a.c`, `x` is presumed to be `1`.
 Constant propagation then replaces `x + x` with `2`. `xptr`'s declaration as `extern` means that `b.c` is able to initialize it, aliasing `x` and `xptr`.
-This bug, discovered by the authors of [SepCompCert][scc] in their efforts to verify separate compilation, is astoundingly egregious.
+This bug, discovered by the authors of [SepCompCert][scc] in their efforts to verify separate compilation, is egregious.
 It raises the question: how do we know that compiler correctness theorems encompass the behavior exhibited by the compiler?
 Relatedly, when do we know if a language specification characterizes its programs correctly?

 I don't know the answers to those questions, or the ones I'm asking you for discussion.
 I don't think that writing compilers in Coq is going to become the standard, but I do think that developing a formal semantics for several intermediate languages will lower the threshold for verifying compilers.
 CompCert has changed the way we approach compiler correctness and proof engineering for the better, and I can't wait to see where the next decade takes us in this field.